snpoudel/snpoudel.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Sandeep, a PhD student in Civil and Environmental Engineering at [Cornell University](https://www.cornell.edu/), and a Graduate Research Assistant with the [Steinschneider Research Group](https://blogs.cornell.edu/steinschneider/).
+I’m Sandeep, a PhD student in Civil and Environmental Engineering at [Cornell University](https://www.cornell.edu/) and a Graduate Research Assistant with the [Steinschneider Research Group](https://blogs.cornell.edu/steinschneider/).

-Originally from Nepal, I came to the United States for graduate studies.
-I am interested in using AI, statistics, and computational modeling to better understand environmental and water resources systems, enhance their resilience in a changing climate, and contribute to a sustainable future.
+I grew up in Nepal and came to the United States for graduate school.
+My work sits at the intersection of AI, statistics, and hydrology.
+I study water, environmental, and climate systems and aim to help improve their resilience in a changing climate.

-Outside of work, I enjoy hiking, reading, watching a movie or series, and playing chess.
+When I’m not working with data and models, I’m usually somewhere out in nature, reading a sci-fi novel, watching a good show, or playing a few games of chess.

 Education
 ======